Venus Observations at 40 and 90 GHz with CLASS: Observations

-For the 40 and the 90 GHz detector arrays, the inverse-variance weighted mean $T_\mathrm{Ven}$/$T_\mathrm{Jup}$ ratios are 2.821~$\pm$~0.015 and 2.051~$\pm$~0.004, respectively, where the uncertainties are the standard errors on the mean.
+For the 40 and the 90 GHz detector arrays, the inverse-variance weighted mean $T_\mathrm{Ven}$/$T_\mathrm{Jup}$ ratios are \mbox{2.821 $\pm$ 0.015} and \mbox{2.051 $\pm$ 0.004}, respectively, where the uncertainties are the standard errors on the mean.
 Using bootstrapping, we verified that these standard errors represent the uncertainties in the mean of the underlying distributions.
 For both frequency bands, the standard deviation of the mean values of $10^6$ bootstrap-generated resamples (the statistic converges well before $10^6$ resamplings) is same as the standard error of the parent sample.

-To obtain Venus brightness temperatures, we multiply these CLASS-measured mean $T_\mathrm{Ven}$/$T_\mathrm{Jup}$ ratios by $T_\mathrm{Jup}$ values from \textit{WMAP}, calibrated with respect to the CMB dipole. \citet{bennett2013} reported nine-year mean $T_\mathrm{Jup}$ values of 154.3~$\pm$~0.59~K and 172.8~$\pm$~0.52~K at Q and W bands centered at 40.78~$\pm$~0.07~GHz and 93.32~$\pm$~0.19~GHz, respectively.
-The effective Rayleigh-Jeans (RJ) point source center frequencies for CLASS Q and W band detectors are 38.8~$\pm$~0.2~GHz and 93.7~$\pm$~0.2~GHz, respectively (S. Dahal et al. 2021 in prep.).
-At Q band, to correct for the difference in effective center frequencies between CLASS and \textit{WMAP} detectors, we use a local power law fit between \textit{WMAP}'s Ka and Q band measurements to obtain $T_\mathrm{Jup} = 152.56~\pm~0.61$~K at 38.8 GHz.
-At W band, since the CLASS and \textit{WMAP} effective center frequencies are close with overlapping error bars, the frequency correction is not necessary.
-Combined with the CLASS-measured mean $T_\mathrm{Ven}$/$T_\mathrm{Jup}$ ratios, these $T_\mathrm{Jup}$ values yield the Venus brightness temperature of 430.4~$\pm$~2.8~K at Q band and 354.5~$\pm$~1.3~K at W band.
+To obtain Venus brightness temperatures, we multiply these CLASS-measured mean $T_\mathrm{Ven}$/$T_\mathrm{Jup}$ ratios by $T_\mathrm{Jup}$ values from the Wilkinson Microwave Anisotropy Probe (WMAP), calibrated with respect to the CMB dipole. \citet{bennett2013} reported nine-year mean $T_\mathrm{Jup}$ values of \mbox{$154.3 \pm 0.59$}~K and \mbox{172.8 $\pm$ 0.52}~K at \textit{Q} and \textit{W} bands centered at \mbox{40.78 $\pm$ 0.07}~GHz and \mbox{93.32 $\pm$ 0.19}~GHz, respectively.
+The effective Rayleigh-Jeans (RJ) point source center frequencies for CLASS \textit{Q} and \textit{W} band detectors are \mbox{38.8 $\pm$ 0.2}~GHz and \mbox{93.7 $\pm$ 0.2}~GHz, respectively (S. Dahal et al. 2021, in preparation).
+To correct for the difference in effective center frequencies between CLASS and WMAP detectors at \textit{Q} band, we utilize two different methods to compute $T_\mathrm{Jup}$ at 38.8~GHz: (1) a local power law fit between WMAP's Ka and \textit{Q} band measurements gives \mbox{$T_\mathrm{Jup} = 152.56 \pm 0.61$}~K, and (2) the nominal Radio BErkeley Atmospheric Radiative transfer (RadioBEAR)\footnote{\url{https://github.com/david-deboer/radiobear}} model provides \mbox{$T_\mathrm{Jup}$} of 152.58~K. We adopt our local power law fit to the WMAP $T_\mathrm{Jup}$ spectrum for further analysis, since although the RadioBEAR model agrees well with the WMAP measurements at \textit{Q} and V bands, the model is $\sim$~0.7\% higher at Ka band.
+It is notable that the close proximity of the CLASS and WMAP \textit{Q}-band center frequencies results in agreement between the two methods at 38.8~GHz.
+At \textit{W} band, since the CLASS and WMAP effective center frequencies are close with overlapping error bars, the frequency correction is not necessary.
+Combined with the CLASS-measured mean $T_\mathrm{Ven}$/$T_\mathrm{Jup}$ ratios, these $T_\mathrm{Jup}$ values yield the Venus brightness temperature of 430.4~$\pm$~2.8~K at \textit{Q} band and 354.5~$\pm$~1.3~K at \textit{W} band.